-SATELLITE RADIO (RSC) - IF EQUIPPED (RER/REQ/REN RADIOS ONLY)
+SATELLITE RADIO - IF EQUIPPED (REN/REQ/RER/RES/REU RADIOS ONLY)

-Satellite radio uses direct satellite to receiver broadcasting technology to provide clear digital sound, coast to coast.
-The subscription service provider is SiriusTM Satellite Radio.
-This service offers up to 100 channels of music, sports, news, entertainment, and programming for children, directly from its satellites and broadcasting studios.
+Satellite radio uses direct satellite-to-receiver broadcasting technology to provide clear digital sound, coast to coast.
+The subscription service provider is Sirius Satellite Radio.
+This service offers over 130 channels of music, sports, news, entertainment, and programming for children, directly from its satellites and broadcasting studios.